Requirements to Drive

 All servicemembers, DoD civilian employees and family members assigned to Spangdahlem Air Base who require driving privileges must do the following:

-■ Take the Headquarters USAREUR driver's test
+- Take the Headquarters USAREUR driver's test

-■ Have a valid U.S. driver's license
+- Have a valid U.S. driver's license

-■ Have a USAREUR driver's permit or license while operating a USAREUR-plated vehicle Where do I go to take the online drivers exam?
+- Have a USAREUR driver's permit or license while operating a USAREUR-plated vehicle

-Both drivers tests must be completed.
+Both of the following driver's tests must be completed:

-- Scroll down to the bottom of the page; links are available for the practice test, online test guidance, and more
+The JKO site does not require a .mil account.
+Study materials are available from the USAREUR Registry of Motor Vehicles website.
+Scroll down to the bottom of the page; links are available for the practice test, online test guidance, and more

 Do I need an international driver's license?